albertattard/java-boot-camp/docs/06-simple-objects/07-the-object-class/00-index.md

     final Person that = (Person) object;
     return Objects.equals( name, that.name ) &&
       Objects.equals( surname, that.surname ) &&
-      Objects.equals( friend, that.friend );
+      /* ⚠️ There is a cyclic dependency which may cause a StackOverflowError!! s*/ Objects.equals( friend, that.friend );
   }